DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity

 Similar to the case for centrals, the median halo mass of satellites, $\widetilde{M}_{h, \: \rm sat}$, is determined by

-For a given redshift, the model simultaneously fits 108 measurements (nine \lglg{} samples times 12 measurements per sample) with 15 free parameters, resulting in 93 degrees of freedom.
+For a given redshift, the model simultaneously fits 108 measurements (the 2PCF in 11 $r_p$ bins, plus the number density, for each of nine \lglg{} samples) with 15 free parameters, resulting in 93 degrees of freedom.
 The $\chi^2$ of the global fit is calculated as